devkodeio/the-dom-challenge/README.md

 ### Challenge 4:

-Create a color spotter game using HTML, CSS and Vanilla Javascript, where you have to identify the cell that is different from the rest.
+Implement color spotter game using HTML, CSS and Vanilla Javascript, where you have to identify the cell that is different from the rest.
 [View](./color-spotter/README.md)

 **Duration:** 90 Minutes <br/>